Administration

 Hawai‘i/Pacific Basin Area Health Education Center (AHEC)

 The Hawai‘i/Pacific Basin Area Health Education Center (AHEC) supports health professions training experiences in rural and under-served areas of Hawai‘i and the U.S.-Affiliated Pacific Islands (Guam, American Samoa, Commonwealth of the Northern Mariana Islands, Republic of the Marshall Islands, Republic of Palau, and Federated States of Micronesia).
-Training experiences can be preceptorships, clerkships, electives, cultural immersion experiences, or interprofessional training experiences.
+Training experiences can be preceptorships, clerkships, electives, cultural immersion experiences, research, or inter-professional training experiences.
 AHEC supports continuity of rural training for students wishing to perform training experiences in a particular rural or under-served area during multiple years of their training (such as their hometown).
-AHEC staff members perform and support health careers recruitment programs across the state, such as the JABSOM Higher Education Mentors and Teen Health Camps.
+AHEC staff members perform and support health careers recruitment programs across the state, such as the JABSOM Higher Education Mentors first year selective and Teen Health Camps.
 AHEC also helps develop low-tech simulation centers in rural areas, and holds the Hawai‘i Health Workforce Summit every September (where students can present posters).
-The State Loan Repayment Program is administered by AHEC as are scholarships for students pursuing health professions training.
+The State Loan Repayment Program and Hawai‘i Health Education Loan Repayment Program are administered by AHEC as are scholarships for students pursuing health professions training.
 Finally, AHEC continues to conduct a statewide physician workforce assessment where students can participate in studying aspects of the workforce, such as migration patterns and specific shortages.

 AHEC is funded by the U.S. Department of Health and Human Services, Health Resources and Services Administration.
 The federal mandate is to improve the diversity, distribution, and quality of the health professions workforce.
 The mission of Hawai‘i/Pacific Basin AHEC is: To improve the health of the under-served through education.
 Activities focus on four primary areas: 1) health education and recruitment to health professions for students across the region from kindergarten through second careers; 2) educating health professions students in rural and under-served areas, often in interdisciplinary teams; 3) recruitment, retention, and continuing education of practicing health professionals in medically under-served areas; and 4) providing video connectivity for health education, communication, and other health care services to rural and under-served areas across the state through methodologies such as HawaiiECHO.info and HawaiiUTelehealth.org.
 Contact Dr. Kelley Withy for more information at withy@hawaii.edu, (808) 692-1060 or (808) 429-8712.